readium/readium.github.io/_pages/about/project_goals.md

 The above set of goals are a lot to bite off, so we consider the following out of scope for the project:

 - Readium is a reference system and engine, not a commercial Reading System.
-- We do not plan to develop or host a full-featured commercial-quality application based on Readium.
+- We have no plans to develop or host a full-featured commercial-quality application based on Readium.
 Others are welcome to do so, of course.
 - Readium is not the solution to every problem.
 We focus on handling EPUB/WebPub publications, not complete solutions to every imaginable technology need.